Isaiah commands King Ahaz to ask God for a sign. God will provide the sign of Immanuel.

 the conduit of the upper pool:

 Isaiah 36:2.
 The king of Assyria sent Rabshakeh from Lachish to Jerusalem to king Hezekiah with a large army.
 He stood by the aqueduct from the upper pool in the fuller’s field highway.

 VERSE 4.
 Tell him, ‘Be careful, and keep calm.
 Don’t be afraid, neither let your heart be faint because of these two tails of smoking torches, for the fierce anger of Rezin and Syria, and of the son of Remaliah.

 Be careful, and keep calm.
 Don’t be afraid.
 The Bible often tells us to not be afraid.
 Here Isaiah tells king Ahaz to not be afraid.
-Naturally, the king was afraid when Jerusalem was under attack.

 VERSE 5.
 Because Syria, Ephraim, and the son of Remaliah, have plotted evil against you, saying,